julia-kraus/RedWineClassification/README.md

 # WhiteWineClassification Challenge
-In this Github repository you find the [white wine quality dataset](https://github.com/julia-kraus/WhiteWineQuality/blob/master/winequality-white.csv).
+In this Github repository you find `winequality-white.csv`.
 This dataset has 11 features which are the results of chemical tests on  wine samples.
 The target variable is the wine quality, which is an integer between 0 (very bad) and 10 (excellent).
-You can find the description of the dataset in [wineQualityInfo.txt](https://github.com/julia-kraus/WhiteWineQuality/blob/master/wineQualityInfo.txt)
+You can find the description of the dataset in `wineQualityInfo.txt`.

 # Task
 Your task consists of the following steps: